 Moving forward, the measured loads in different spacecraft states were used in MMPAT simulations of proposed activities, particularly those involving the propulsion system.
-When it became clear that the pre-launch concept of operations for Δv maneuvers would not be feasible given thruster underperformance, exploration of a maneuver scheme design space began, including one-, two-, and fourthruster maneuvers with the corresponding catalyst bed heaters staying on throughout the burn (as opposed to nominally turning off when the mass flow rate was high enough for combustion in the thrusters to cause self-heating).
+When it became clear that the pre-launch concept of operations for Δv maneuvers would not be feasible given thruster underperformance, exploration of a maneuver scheme design space began, including one-, two-, and fourthruster maneuvers with the corresponding catalyst bed heaters staying on throughout the burn (as opposed to nominally turning off when the thrusters would begin to self-heat).
 Table 2 shows the results of preliminary power analyses identifying the maximum allowable fully off sun-pointing maneuver duration with different numbers of heaters and different Iris modes.
-The maximum allowable duration was limited by two constraints: keeping the battery state of charge (SOC) above 30% and battery voltage above 9.5 V.
+The maximum allowable duration was limited by two constraints: keeping the battery state of charge (SOC) above 30% and battery voltage above $9.5 \,\mathrm{V}$.